- Other guides

 Tasking Manager Finishing a square or stopping work before the square is finished

 When you think the square is finished, return to the Tasking Manager tab on your browser, add a comment & mark the square as complete.
-Do not copy the changeset comment with hashtags which you used when saving.
+Do not copy the changeset comments which you used when saving to openstreetmap.

 If you select;

 The whole Tasking Manager process only works if mappers mark squares as complete - even if you are very new and not sure, when you think it is complete, click on the Mark task as done button.
 The worst thing that can happen is that someone thinks there is a lot more to be done and invalidates your square.
-Most of us that have carried out a lot of mapping on the Task Manager have had at least one square invalidated.
-Sometimes the mapper who invalidated a square is wrong - perhaps they should have just completed the few things that were needed. - We all miss something at some point.
+Most of us that have carried out a lot of mapping on the Task Manager have had at least one square invalidated - We all miss something at some point.

 OpenStreetMap has evolved because mappers are constantly improving the information.
 Sometimes new imagery becomes available making more detailed mapping possible, and sometimes a survey takes place and information is gained and added to the map.